dan1ellec/Project-2/README.md

 The following data mungling techniques have been used:
 - Checking datatypes
-- Remove NaN values
+- Remove NaN values and duplicates
 - Drop irrelevant columns and rename columns
 - Set primary key as index
 - Merge tables (joining on primary key)
 - Perform “group by” functions and aggregates to run calculations
-- Create bins for consistency within all tables
+- Recreate bins so that all age bins used within all tables are consistent

 ## Visualisations

 The following visualisations have been created:
 - Pie chart -  This compares the yes and no votes for the Marriage Postal Survey in Australia
 - Bubble chart - A state can be selected from the drop down menu.
-The chart reflects for each electorate within that state the % of liberal votes (x-axis) where the colour is indicative of the succesful party % of higher education completed (y-axis).
-The size of the bubbles reflect the % of yes votes for the Marriage Postal Survey.
+The chart reflects for each electorate within that state the % of labor votes (x-axis) where the colour is indicative of the succesful party and the % of higher education completed (y-axis).
+The size of the bubbles reflects the % of yes votes for the Marriage Postal Survey.
 - Bar chart - A state can be selected from the drop down menu.
-The chart reflects the age demographics of each electorate.
+The chart reflects the age demographics (classified in age bins) of the respondents within each electorate.
-- Map
+- Map - The map shoes the percentage of yes votes for each electorate based on colour coding.
+An electorate can be selected which shows a label with details on the electorate, elected party, % of yes votes and participation rate 	in XXX.

 ## Observations